 Fortunately, the used auto market is full of awesome cars, trucks, and vans that, with a little elbow grease, will show you great times and provide reliable transportation for years to come.

 A word on our selections: We chose these cars for their availability to the masses and practicality to get you out to the fun.
-And no, it’s not all-encompassing.
-What’s your favorite?
-Tell us in the comments below.
+And no, it’s not the end-all, be-all list of best adventure vehicles under $10,000.

 These are some of our favorites that leave money in the bank for other equally important tools and toys.